bseltz-cohesity/scripts/doc/REST API Cheat Sheet.md

-# REST API Cheat Sheet
+# Cohesity REST API Cheat Sheet

-How to enable yourself to demo the Cohesity REST API
+Enable yourself to demo the Cohesity REST API

 ## Install PowerShell Core on your Mac